-The social Greek organizations are members of the National Pan-Hellenic Conference, the National Pan-Hellenic Council or the National InterFraternity Conference.
+The social fraternities and sorority organizations are members of the National Pan-Hellenic Conference, the National

+Panhellenic Council or the North American Inter-Fraternity Conference.
 Campus chapters are members of representative governing bodies that promote leadership development, excellence in scholarship, community service, and positive inter-Greek relationships.

-Social Greek organizations are active participants in University programs, activities, and special events, and are well known and respected for their many volunteer, service, and fundraising contributions to the local community and national philanthropies.
+Social fraternities and sororities organizations are active participants in University programs, activities, and special events, and are well known and respected for their many volunteer, service, and fundraising contributions to the local community and national philanthropies.
 A high percentage of campus student leaders are members of sororities and fraternities at Austin Peay.
-Membership in social Greek organizations is the result of a selection process known either as "Intake" or "Recruitment" or "Rush."
+Membership in social fraternities and sororities organizations is the result of a selection process known either as "Intake" or "Recruitment."